Discuss, develop, partner, launch

 - Our onboarding team will provide you with the necessary system login credentials and help you to get started.

-The annual fee for Standards User registration is based on organisation size determined by company turnover or a Bulk Electronic Clearing System Participant’s net interchange volume.
+The annual fee for Standards User registration is based on an organisation's size, determined by company turnover or a Bulk Electronic Clearing System Participant’s net interchange volume.
 We’ll discuss the fees with you on application.

 More about partnering

 To deliver a product or service to market, which uses the standardised API endpoints of an API Provider, you’ll need to enter into an agreement with them.
 Before an API Provider can enter into an agreement with you, it will need to undertake its own due diligence, including Know Your Client (KYC), Anti Money Laundering (AML) checks and risk management assessments.
 Both parties will then need to agree on the terms with which the standardised APIs offered by the API Provider can be accessed and used.

 To facilitate API Standards Users entering into partnerships, the API Centre has developed an optional template bilateral agreement that can be used.
 The template includes drafting options for key commercial terms and general legal terms.
 Some of these terms may not be suitable for all arrangements and parties can tailor the template to meet their bilateral agreement requirements.